P1. Curated memories: fake news, collecting and mind management

-The paper discuss the potential therapeutic use of multisensory archival material in dementia care.
+The paper discusses the potential therapeutic use of multisensory archival material in dementia care.
 The use of the archive to promote social value and the importance of collaboration will be presented.

 Impact of reminiscence based services provided by archives for people with dementia

 Many archives provide reminiscence based services for people with dementia.
 Considering that there are currently 850,000 people living with dementia in the UK, a figure which is expected to rise to over 1 million by 2020, makes these services significant because of the impact they can have on individuals with dementia.
 To assess the impact of the services, evaluation is necessary, something that is not currently carried out, partly due to the lack of an appropriate framework being in place.
 By developing and adapting the available frameworks from the wider arts and health literature an appropriate framework is suggested.